psychemedia/sin-eater-resources/src/_first_controversy.md

 > The Sin Eater (Nov.
 24, 1875)
 >
 > In reference to this subject the writer in *Blackwood* states in the *Academy* of Nov.
-27 that the Cambrian Archaeologists at Ludlow in 1852 had the matter before them, when "Mr Moggridge cited a case of this supersition having occurred with five years at or near Llandebie, in the hill country of Carmarthenshire."
+27 that the Cambrian Archaeologists at Ludlow in 1852 had the matter before them, when "Mr Moggridge cited a case of this superstition having occurred with five years at or near Llandebie, in the hill country of Carmarthenshire."
 (See *Cam.
 Arch, Jour.* s.
 11, v. iii, p.330)

 In the *Aberystwith Observer* of [December 11th, 1875](https://newspapers.library.wales/view/3040686/3040689/21/), p3, a Welsh language column appeared from which the following is taken: